Did you know?

 Koreans can expect to go through 17.5 years of education between the ages of 5 and 39, close to the OECD average of 17.7 years.
 This level of education expectancy echoes Korea’s good performance in the educational attainment of its 25-34 year-old population.

 But graduation rates, while important, speak little to the quality of education received.
 The OECD’s Programme for International Student Assessment (PISA) reviews the extent to which students have acquired some of the knowledge and skills that are essential for full participation in modern societies.
 In 2012, PISA focused on examining students’ reading ability, skills in maths and level in sciences, as research shows that these skills are more reliable predictors of economic and social well-being than the number of years spent in school.

 Korea is a top-performing OECD country in reading literacy, maths and sciences with the average student scoring 542.
-This score is higher than the OECD average of 497, making Korea one of the strongest OECD countries in students’ skills.
+This score is higher than the OECD average of 497, making Korea the strongest OECD country in students’ skills.
 On average in Korea, girls outperformed boys by 1 point, lower than the average OECD gap of 8 points.
 The best-performing school systems manage to provide high-quality education to all students.
 In Korea, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background, is 71 points, lower than the OECD average of 96 points and one of the smallest gaps amongst OECD countries.
 This suggests the school system in Korea provides relatively equal access to high-quality education.